IvoBelohlav/RecordOfRagnarokWebsite/README.md

 ## Credits

-- Design and Development: [Your Name]
+- Design and Development: [Ivo Bělohlav]
 - Record of Ragnarok: Created by Shinya Umemura, Takumi Fukui, and Ajichika